IT'S ALL IN A KOUPA!

 A NEW CAMPAIGN

-The popularity of Cyprus KOUPES has directly led to the campaign to have them formally recognised by the European Union.
-The campaign hopes to pave the way for it to be registered by the Protected Geographical Indications Register.
-If accepted onto the register, Cyprus KOUPES would join a growing list of other Cypriot products that are already registered.
-These include Cypriot rosewater, a selection of different spirits, HALLOUMI and various other Cypriot cheeses.
+The popularity of Cyprus KOUPA has directly led to this campaign, which is calling on the European Union to have the street food formally recognised.
+It is hoped that this will eventually pave the way for ‘street food’, to be registered by the Protected Geographical Indications Register.
+If acknowledged, Cyprus KOUPES would join a growing list of other Cypriot products that are already registered.
+These include Cypriot rosewater, a selection of different spirits, HALLOUMI, as well as other Cypriot cheeses.

 THE PROTECTED GEOGRAPHICAL INDICATIONS REGISTER